icopy-site/awesome-cn/docs/awesome/awesome-rust.md

 #### Tooling

 * [BAML](https://github.com/BoundaryML/baml) - A simple prompting language for building reliable AI workflows and agents.
 BAML's compiler is written in Rust!
+* [Cortex Memory](https://github.com/sopaco/cortex-mem) - A complete solution for agent memory, from extraction and vector search to automated optimization, and insights dashboard out-of-the-box.

 ### Astronomy